KunwarBindra/KunwarBindra/README.md

 *Jun 2023 – Sep 2024, Haryana, India*

 - Led a full-stack CMS revamp with Next.js & TypeScript, boosting user satisfaction by 60% and reducing codebase size by 70%.
-- Deployed FAST Channel ($2M product) using React, GraphQL, and TailwindCSS, increasing engagement by 20%.
+- Created OTT FAST service ($2M product) using React, GraphQL, and TailwindCSS, increasing engagement by 20%.
 - Automated CI/CD of revamped CMS with Jenkins, Docker, AWS EKS, and Helm, cutting deployment time by 40%.

 ### Software Engineer @ NexGen Tech Solutions